 These goods can only be imported after obtaining special permits and paying Customs duty if applicable.
 There are also restrictions on the number of such goods.

 Passengers who are moving permanently to India after a period of stay abroad are eligible to import some of these goods using the Transfer of Residence (TR) facility.
-You can read more about that here:
+You can read more about Transfer of Residence to India Customs Rules here.

 India Customs Food Restrictions